 In this step-by-step guide you will learn how to switch your gas or electricity supplier with CHECK24.
 We will guide you through the process of entering data into the comparison calculator and explain how to apply filters to tariffs in order to compare tariffs of various price points.
 After that, we are going to provide useful information on how to conclude a new contract, and show you how to proceed afterwards.

 In order to compare energy tariffs, all you have to do is enter your postal code and your annual energy consumption into the comparison calculator.
-Below you can see an example of an energy comparison for 06711 Zeitz with an electricity consumption of 3.500 kWh.
-We have highlighted the input fields in green for you here:
+Below you can see an example of an energy comparison for 80339 Munich with an electricity consumption of 2.500 kWh:

 If you do not know your annual energy consumption, you can use our reference values as a guide.
 By selecting the number of people in your household, the corresponding estimated electricity consumption will automatically appear and you are ready to compare tariffs.
 In order to estimate your annual gas consumption, you can select the approximate square meters of your living space.